Chirag-ahir/JAVA-All-Basic/README.md

  what is EC2 instance in AWS ?<br>
  An EC2 instance is a virtual server in Amazon's Elastic Compute Cloud (EC2) for running applications on the Amazon Web Services (AWS) infrastructure.

+What is yield () and sleep () in thread Java?<br>
+Sleep() causes the currently executing thread to sleep (temporarily cease execution).
+Yield() causes the currently executing thread object to temporarily pause and allow other threads to execute.